Allocation of Future Affordable Housing Need

 • the ratio of low-wage jobs to low-wage earning residents.

-Changes in a community's forecasted growth may result in changes to their NEED number.
-Housing information — including NEEDnumbers — for each city and township is available in Local Planning Handbook's Community Pages.
+Changes in a community's forecasted growth may result in changes to their Future Need number.